jhofman/msd2015/homework/homework_2/problem_2/README.md

 Then create an 80% train / 20% test split of the data and use ``cv.glmnet`` to find a best-fit logistic regression model that minimizes area under the ROC curve (AUC) for the training data.
 Provide a plot of the cross-validation curve from ``cv.glmnet``.
-Quote the AUC on the test data and use the ``ROCR`` package to provide a plot of the ROC curve for the test data.
+Quote the accuracy and AUC on the test data and use the ``ROCR`` package to provide a plot of the ROC curve for the test data.
+Also show weights on words with top 10 weights for "business" and weights on words with the top 10 weights for "world".